Glenn-Chiang/redditor/README.md

 3. Prompt user to select one of the trending posts
 4. Fetch top comments under the selected post using the reddit API
 5. Generate voice-over audio for the post and its comments using the tiktok text-to-speech API
-6. Download screenshots of the post and its comments using the playwright library
+6. Download screenshots of the post and its comments using [playwright](https://github.com/microsoft/playwright-python)
-7. Combine the screenshots and audio files together with a background clip to form a video using the moviepy library
+7. Combine the screenshots and audio files together with a background clip to form a video using [moviepy](https://github.com/Zulko/moviepy/)

 ## Getting started
 ### Obtaining Reddit API credentials